-Customer surveys are regularly used and the process has been further enhanced through the engagement of an external professional facilitator.
-The first survey using this method has been completed and the results were made available to key stakeholders in 2014/15.
-A further survey was conducted in 2015/16 the results of which will be presented to key stakeholders in 2016/17.
+Customer surveys are regularly used and the process has been further enhanced through the engagement of an external professional facilitator and the use of electronic facilities.
+Survey results are made available to key stakeholders.

-arc21 gained ISO 9001 Quality Management Systems accreditation in 2011 and successfully re-applied for this standard in 2014 in order to improve performance and facilitate continual improvement.
+arc21 gained ISO 9001 Quality Management Systems accreditation in 2011 and has successfully re-applied for this standard each year, including 2016/17, in order to improve performance and facilitate continual improvement.
+The standard is being revised and upgraded in 2017/18 and preparations for achieving this higher standard got underway during the year.